rzjfr/github-actions-docs/tests/sample_output/README_OUTPUT.md

 <!-- BEGIN_GH_DOCS_OUTPUTS -->

-This Action does not have any outputs.
+This item does not have any outputs.

 <!-- END_GH_DOCS_OUTPUTS -->